 You can select the right brand tone by considering who your customers are, what attracts them to you, and why they should be excited about your brand.

-You may also want to consider your industry–what types of brands have your competition built, and how do you want to fit into the scene?
+You may also want to consider your industry–what types of brands have your competition built, and how do you want to fit into, or stand out from, the scene?
 This will help you build a unified and successful brand.

 Secondary Branding Elements

 Take time to jot down ideas for each of the following bullet points.
-This is information your can start to use to piece together your brand name.
+This is information you can start to use to piece together your brand name.
+Think of these ideas as the building blocks of your brand.

 - Big ideas: What are the large concepts behind your business plan?